Corporate Governance

 Stock compensation Stock compensation is linked to the Company’s share price and is introduced to encourage the recipients to fulfill their accountability to shareholders by sharing returns on the Company’s shares with them.

-The Board of Directors shall set the level of compensation for each position held by Directors and Executive Officers according to their responsibilities, while taking into consideration factors such as the business performance of the Company and the level of compensation in other companies.
+The Board of Directors shall set the level of compensation for each position held by Directors (excluding Directors who are Audit and Supervisory Committee Members) and Executive Officers according to their responsibilities, while taking into consideration factors such as the business performance of the Company and the level of compensation in other companies.

-Of the different types of compensation for Directors and Executive Officers, fixed compensation and performance-linked compensation shall be paid monthly, while stock compensation shall be delivered upon resignation.
+Of the different types of compensation for Directors (Full-Time) (excluding Directors who are Audit and Supervisory Committee Members) and Executive Officers, fixed compensation and performance-linked compensation shall be paid monthly, while stock compensation shall be delivered upon resignation.

-The Board of Directors shall determine the details of compensation to individual Directors and Executive Officers and other important matters concerning compensation to Directors, Audit & Supervisory Board Members, and Executive Officers.
+The Board of Directors shall determine the details of compensation to individual Directors (excluding Directors who are Audit and Supervisory Committee Members) and Executive Officers and other important matters concerning compensation to Directors and Executive Officers.
 Decisions on any matter requiring consultations with the Compensation Committee shall be made after obtaining opinions of the said Committee.

 Relations with Shareholders and Other Stakeholders